 That is what we all hope for, right?
-I want my kids to remember me as a happy mother, rather than a stressed out unhappy mom.
+I want my kids to remember me as a happy mom, rather than a stressed out unhappy one.

 “He maketh the barren woman to keep house, and to be a joyful mother of children.
 Praise ye the Lord.|” Psalm 113:8